atfb10/Scripts/ReadMe.md

 # Adam's Python Scripts

-- This repository contains various Python scripts to automate certain computer tasks
+- This repository contains various scripts to automate or perform certain computer tasks
 - Further descriptions for each file and folder are contained in their respective directories